Jeffery Toomaga-Allen: Career

 Having played his 100th Super Rugby game for the Hurricanes on 20 July 2018, which was also departing team-mate Blade Thomson's 50th game.
 Toomaga-Allen's 100th game for the Hurricanes was also the quarter-final against the Chiefs, which the Hurricanes won 32–31 at home.
 Toomaga-Allen and the rest of the Hurricanes were dismissed from the competition the following week when they lost the semi-final to the Crusaders 12–30.

 Toomaga-Allen was not initially selected for the 2018 Rugby Championship, with newcomers Karl Tu'inukuafe and Tim Perry the preferred option for the All Blacks selectors.
 Toomaga-Allen was then instead named as the Vice-Captain for Wellington for the 2018 Mitre 10 Cup, under new captain Matt Proctor.
 However, Toomaga-Allen was called in as a precautionary injury cover for Ofa Tu'ungafasi.
 Toomaga-Allen then suffered his own hamstring injury, causing Angus Ta'avao to be called up for the All Blacks.

 Toomaga-Allen moved to England to join top English Premiership side Wasps on an undisclosed-length deal from the 2019–20 season.
 He joined Ulster for the 2022-23 season.

 From 2022, Toomaga-Allen represents Samoa following a rule change which allows players to represent a second nation if they serve a three-year international absence and were either born in the second country or have a parent or grandparent born there.
 Toomaga-Allen made his debut for Samoa against Italy on 5 November 2022 in the 2022 end-of-year rugby union internationals.

+In 2023, Toomaga-Allen scored his first try for Ulster Rugby against the DHL Stormers .Toomaga-Allen earned himself the United Rugby Championship Man of the Match award from the 35-5 win.
+Toomaga-Allen grew in popularity with the Ulster fans, later being known as “Big Jeff”.
+He played his last game for Ulster Rugby in their 10-15 home loss to Connacht Rugby.

+In August 2023, Toomaga-Allen signed with the Queensland Reds for a two-year contract, until the end of 2025.